• recipes

 Braising and sauce:

 • Now pour the marinade and vegetables over the meat and let it simmer with a closed lid for at least three hours at low heat.
 Turn occasionally.
 After this time, take out the pieces of meat, cut open and remove the kitchen string with a pair of scissors.
 Keep the meat warm.
 Strain the sauce and reheat it in a saucepan, adding some water depending on taste.
-Mix the potato starch with 2 tsp of cold water and add to the sauce, allowing it to thicken a little.
+Mix the potato starch with 2 teaspoon of cold water and add to the sauce, allowing it to thicken a little.
 Season to taste with salt and pepper.

 Enjoy: